 Racing may be continued or cancelled at the discretion of the Senior Umpire in conjunction with the Race Secretary.
 This will be announced over the public address system.
-Racing may only resume at least 30 minutes after the last lightning.
+Racing may only resume at least 30 minutes after the last lightning seen less than 30 seconds before its thunder.